 Master of Arts in Teaching Dept.

-Dissertation topic: Differentiation in the Work Sample: A Study of Preservice Teacher Practices
+George Fox University, Newberg, Oregon.
+Dissertation title: Differentiated Instruction in the Work Sample: A Study of Preservice Teacher Practice

 Master of Arts, Educational Administration

 University of San Francisco, San Francisco, California